- Grade Level:

 - Social Studies

-While Saratoga National Historical Park is unable to send rangers out with school groups to conduct guided tours, ready-to-use materials for teachers can greatly contribute to a meaningful educational experience for students and teachers alike.
+Ready-to-use materials for teachers can greatly contribute to a meaningful educational experience for students and teachers alike.
 This activity accompanies a self-guided battlefield tour during the course of a visit to Saratoga National Historical Park.

 Read through the activity in advance.
 At each stop, reading aloud the introductory text for the tour stop will help put that site in context for your students.
 Then, have them complete the questions for that site.
 Whenever possible, a few minutes should be allowed for students to physically explore the tour stop; a sense of connection with and appreciation for the historic site is a crucial part of the battlefield tour experience.